 Diagnosing Lymphedema

-Regardless of the details surrounding your lymphedema, we are well-equipped to address your condition.
+Regardless of the type of lymphedema you are experiencing, we are well-equipped to address your condition.
 We used the most advanced imaging and testing to confirm the diagnosis and develop a treatment plan suited to your specific needs.
 These tests may include:

 - MRI Scan